Skip to main content

 Male Student: Meriya, you are a part of the drama club, right?
 What do you think about the proposal in the article?

 Male Student: I agree…but why a street play?
-Wouldn’t a conventional theatre performance also have the same impact?
+Wouldn’t a conventional theater performance also have the same impact?

-Female Student: Yes, conventional theatre performances can have a good social impact.
-But, I feel the street theatre provides a much wider reach…not very many people visit a theatre, but you can always find people on the street.
+Female Student: Yes, conventional theater performances can have a good social impact.
+But, I feel the street theater provides a much wider reach…not very many people visit a theater, but you can always find people on the street.

 Male Student: Mhmm…that’s true